ErikHedaker/Dungeoncrawler/README.md

 -	In the event of the Player or a Monster trying to enter the same space as a wall, it's positional value remains unchanged.

 How I want the game to function and additional features (2015-04-16):
--	Back-end, map out positions of all interacting elements on a gridlike system and only check local changes to eliminate the runtime performance impact of checking every position for each change.
 -	Entering an Exit leads to a new room, instead of being the win condition.
 -	Pseudo-random, asymetrical generation of rooms.
 -	Pseudo-random, asymetrical generation of inner walls, that does not cut the room in half.